jaredcnance/jaredcnance.github.io/src/pages/leveling-up-your-dotnet-testing/index.md

 Often times developers will write tests to verify the functionality of a module at a particular time but fail to write the test in such a way that it can be run consistently in the future.
-I have observed three main causes of this:
+I have observed four main causes of this:

 1.  **The test depends on some external state that is difficult to construct**